cinc-project/automate/components/docs-chef-io/content/automate/configuration.md

 - **TLSv1.3** (Recommended for maximum security)

 {{< warning >}}
-**Deprecated Protocols**: SSLv2, SSLv3, TLSv1, and TLSv1.1 are deprecated and non-functional.
+**Deprecated protocols**: SSLv2, SSLv3, TLSv1, and TLSv1.1 are deprecated and non-functional.
 These protocols are not supported by modern OpenSSL versions (1.1.0+) and will not work even if configured.
-Use only TLSv1.2 and TLSv1.3.
+Only use TLSv1.2 and TLSv1.3.
 {{< /warning >}}

 ##### TLS 1.3 Cipher Suites